Table of Content

 Once installed, open Claude Desktop and sign in with your Claude account.

-Important: You need a paid Claude account to use the MCP connection with Clappia.
-Without it, the connection will not work.
+Important: You will need a paid Claude account to use the MCP connection with Clappia.
+Without it, the connection may not work reliably.
+While you can use the free plan for basic testing, MCP consumes more tokens on Claude, so for building and managing actual apps, a paid plan is recommended.

 Step 3: Configure Claude Desktop for Clappia